simple-last-fm-scrobbler/sls/README.md

  * Brazilian Portuguese
  * Polish
  * Russian
+ * Czech

- * Head to [Transifex](https://www.transifex.com/sls/sls) if you want to be a translator
+Head to [Transifex](https://www.transifex.com/sls/sls) if you want to be a translator

 Supported websites (to scrobble to)